Cats are curious creatures that love to climb, scratch, and lounge in cozy spaces.

 2. Affordability

-Once I determine the stability of a cat tree, I ask myself, “Can I afford it?”
+Once we determine the stability of a cat tree, I ask myself, “Can I afford it?”
 You’d think that would be the first question, but if it’s not stable, there’s no need for me to go any further.

 Affordability is more than just “how much can I afford to pay right now?
 It’s also about value for money.